Home Institution: Loyola University Chicago

 REU Mentor: Theresa Reineke

 Poly(N-(2-(diethylamino) ethyl) acrylamide) is a novel water-soluble cationic polymer which exhibits thermo-responsive properties.
 We hypothesize that this polymer can form polyplexes with DNA that can be used to transfect cells.
-If the polymer crosses its LCST during transfection, the resulting destabilization of polyplexes may lead to in vitro gene delivery.
-The monomer N-[2-(diethylamino) ethyl] acrylamide (DEADEAM) will be synthesized according to a literature protocol.
-It will be purified by solvent extraction and column chromatography.
-Proton and 13C NMR as well as IR spectra will validate a successful synthesis.
-Subsequently, polymerization of the monomer will be performed using RAFT (Reversible Addition Fragmentation chain Transfer) polymerization.
-The final product will be precipitated and dried to obtain the pure material.
-The polymer obtained will be subjected to several characterization techniques such as Gel Permeation Chromatography (GPC) and 1H NMR, to determine the molecular weight and chemical structure of the material.
-The solution behavior of the polymer will be assessed in water.
-Lower Critical Solution Temperature (LCST) which, as its name states, determines the critical temperature at which the material is miscible will be determined as a function of pH.
-The pKa of the polymer will also be measured.
-For biological applications, it will be helpful to evaluate the bio-compatibility of the material.
-Toxicity of polyplexes will be measured by MTT assay.
-The polymer complexation with DNA will be analyzed using Dynamic Light Scattering (DLS) and a gel electrophoresis retention assay.
-Finally, the transfection efficiency of the polymer in primary human fibroblasts will be analyzed using a GFP reporter assay.
+If the polymer crosses its LCST during transfection, the resulting destabilization of polyplexes may lead to efficient in vitro gene delivery.
+The monomer N-(2-(diethylamino) ethyl) acrylamide (DEAEAM) was synthesized according to a literature protocol.
+Solvent extraction and column chromatography was used to purify it.
+1H and 13C NMR as well as IR spectra validated the successful synthesis.
+Subsequently, polymerization of the monomer was performed using RAFT (Reversible Addition Fragmentation chain Transfer) polymerization to finally obtain three polymers (A, B, and C) with different molecular weights.
+The final product was dialyzed and freeze dried to obtain the pure material.
+Several characterization techniques such as Gel Permeation Chromatography (GPC) and 1H NMR were performed to determine the molecular weights of the polymers.
+Lower Critical Solution Temperature (LCST) which, as its name states, determine the critical temperature at which the material is miscible, was determined as well.
+The pKa values were measure by potentiometric titrations and found to be 9.25 for the monomer and 8.47 for the polymer, indicating therefore that these two are highly charged at physiological pH.
+The polymer’s ability to form complexes with DNA was analyzed using Dynamic Light Scattering (DLS), and a gel electrophoresis retention assay, which indicated that starting at N/P ratio of 2.0, binding between polymer and DNA was effective.
+Finally, the transfection efficiency of the polymer in HeLa cells was analyzed using a green fluorescent protein (GFP) reporter assay analyzed by flow cytometry.
+Toxicity of the polyplexes was assessed by propidium iodide staining quantified by flow cytometry.
+The acrylamide polymer based polyplexes showed efficient cellular internalization and low toxicity at low N/Ps.
+However, efficient delivery of the DNA to the nucleus require further optimizations.

 Home Institution: The University of Texas Austin